shamshadM/Ubuntu/README.md

 # Prerequisites
 To follow through this tutorial, you will need:
 + A code editor.
 Feel free to use your prefered code editor.
-You can download vscode (here)[https://go.microsoft.com/fwlink/?LinkID=760868].
+You can download vscode [here](https://go.microsoft.com/fwlink/?LinkID=760868).
 + Some basic skill in HTML and CSS

 By the end of this tutorial, you will be able to build a jekyll blog from scratch.
-# Step 1- Install Ruby
+# Step 1- Install Ruby and other prerequisites:

 install using apt manager
 ```
-sudo apt-get update && sudo apt-get install ruby-full
+sudo apt-get install ruby-full build-essential zlib1g-dev
 ```
-For linux, you'll need to set up gem installtion directory to prevent root permission errors.
+For linux, you'll need to set up gem installation directory to prevent root permission errors.
 Add the lines below at the bottom of the .bashrc or .zshrc file located in the home folder.
 ```
 export GEM_HOME="$HOME/gems"
 export PATH="$HOME/gems/bin:$PATH"